EmmanuelVictor62/EmmanuelVictor62/README.md

 ####  **Bedspace**
 Led backend and UI/UX teams for a student accommodation platform—designed RESTful APIs, planned infrastructure, and ensured consistent UI/UX across the board.

-####  **Vidaxhelps (Portugal)**
-Worked as a full-stack developer focused on developing internal tools, dashboards, and backend services supporting organizational operations and user workflows.

 ---